Tom Smothers: Early life

-Thomas Bolyn Smothers III was born on February 2, 1937, at the Fort Jay army post hospital on Governors Island in New York City, the son of Ruth (née Remick), a homemaker, and Major Thomas B. Smothers, a United States Army officer who died a POW of the Japanese in April 1945.
+Thomas Bolyn Smothers III was born on February 2, 1937, at the Fort Jay army post hospital on Governors Island in New York City, the son of Ruth, a homemaker, and Major Thomas B. Smothers, a United States Army officer who died a POW of the Japanese in April 1945.
 The younger Smothers later grew up in Altadena, Tujunga, and Redondo Beach, California.

 As a child, Smothers played guitar and piano by ear due to difficulty reading sheet music; Smothers would be diagnosed with dyslexia at age 31.
 Beginning in fifth grade, he played guitar in bands formed with friends and began incorporating humor with his music and in-school interactions.
 Athletically, he grew up competing in gymnastics.

 Smothers first attended Verdugo Hills High School before transferring to Redondo Union High School as a senior.
 At Redondo Beach, he and his brother sang in the school's madrigal choir, Tom as a bass and Dick as a tenor; Tom graduated from Redondo Union in 1955.
 Smothers then enrolled at San Jose State College (now San Jose State University) in 1956 as an advertising major and competed at pole vault on the track team as a freshman in 1956–57.
 Then in 1957–58, Smothers competed on the gymnastics team, where he tied for first place on the parallel bars at the 1958 State College Gymnastics Championships.